hydrafusion/xllm/README.md

 # xllm

-A CLI utility for running LLMs with optional gRPC proxy support.
+A CLI utility for running LLMs with optional TCP proxy support and AES-256-GCM encryption.

 ## Installation